-A long cable makes it easier to use your compressor in a variety of places.
+A longer cable makes it easier to use your compressor in more places.

-Some compressors have one outlet, some two.
-Two outlets obviously mean two people can use the machine at the same time but also that one person can have two tools set up without having to change attachments.
+Some compressors have one outlet, others have two.
+Two outlets mean that two people can use the machine at the same time, or one person can have two tools set up without having to change attachments.